Ji-Hwan Bae Player Props: Pirates vs. Rangers

 Ji-Hwan Bae At The Plate

-- Bae will look to extend his four-game hitting streak.
-He's batting .316 over the course of his last games.
+- Bae will look to extend his five-game hitting streak.
+He's batting .400 over the course of his last outings.

-- Bae has picked up a hit in 22 of 39 games this season, with multiple hits seven times.
+- Bae has picked up a hit in 57.5% of his 40 games this year, with at least two hits in 20.0% of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.